Nonlocal continuous-variable gates by amplified optical connections: Abstract

 \section{Abstract}

-Nonlocal quantum gates, coupling quantum systems located at distance, are crucial for distributed quantum computing.
-High-capacity optical noiseless connections between these quantum systems are essential for transmitting large amounts of information per mode.
-We propose a library of feasible protocols to implement a necessary nonlocal continuous-variable (CV) quantum nondemolition (QND) gate between two distant users sharing a quantum channel with a newly available element - single-pass phase-sensitive optical parametric amplifiers (OPAs), allowing for both online squeezing and channel-loss compensation, and classical communication between them.
-The use of OPAs enhances quality of the resulting entangling gate in terms of both excess noise and logarithmic negativity.
+Nonlocal quantum gates, coupling quantum systems located at a distance, are crucial for distributed quantum computing.
+To this aim, high-capacity optical noiseless connections between different processing units are essential for transmitting large amounts of information per mode.
+Simultaneously, optical quantum computing offers future high-speed multimode quantum processors.
+We propose a library of feasible protocols to implement a necessary nonlocal continuous-variable (CV) quantum nondemolition (QND) gate between two distant users sharing a quantum channel and exploiting classical communication.
+The users are endowed with a newly achieved high-fidelity and large-bandwith element - single-pass phase-sensitive optical parametric amplifier (OPA), that allows for both online squeezing and channel-loss compensation.
+The use of OPAs enhances quality of the resulting gate in terms of both excess noise and entangling capability.
 The proposed schemes are also applicable to CV cluster state fusion, providing a first step towards development of distributed CV measurement-based quantum computation.